-Hiram College is building on our unique strengths and achievements to be a regional and national leader in sustainability.
+Hiram College is building upon unique strengths and achievements to be a regional and national leader in sustainability.

 We understand sustainability in an expansive sense as the integrated balance of environmental protection, social responsibility, and fiscal accountability — in short, the ability of current and future generations to meet their basic needs and experience a high quality of life.

-It is a call for transformative action and a call to confront one of the most urgent challenges of this century.
+Hiram College calls for transformative action to confront one of the most urgent challenges of this century.
 We must seek to make sustainability permeate Hiram, modeling it for and with our students and the public in our decisions, as well as consciously cultivating our leadership to achieve true distinction.

 A Campus-Wide Commitment

 As part of our sustainability efforts, Hiram College became a signatory of the